ITPNYU/clock-club/works.md

 [Last Clock](http://angesleva.iki.fi/art/last/#:~:text='Last'%20is%20like%20a%20familiar,minutes%2C%20and%20the%20innermost%20hours) 2002, by Jussi Ängeslevä with Ross Cooper.
 A screen-based clock where the hands are made from camera and media feeds.

+Maarten Baas. “[Schiphol Clock.](http://maartenbaas.com/real-time/schiphol-clock/” - A video-based clock in Schiphol airport.
+Accessed April 14, 2021.
+Maaten Baas also has a series of [film clocks](http://maartenbaas.com/real-time/digital/) and [grandfather clocks](http://maartenbaas.com/real-time/grandfather-clocks/) that are worth visiting.

 ## Software Clocks

 [Lass Clock](http://cmuems.com/2018/60212f/lass/09/21/lass-clock/) a tidal clock showing tide movement on a synthesized landscape.
 2018, author lass, in Golan Levin's [Interactivity & Computation](http://cmuems.com/2018/60212f/) class.
 Accessed June 29 2020.